Infected Septum Piercing: What Does It Look Like and How to Treat It?

 14K gold hoop with an opal pendant segment clicker nose ring $146.9, SHOP NOW.

-If you're looking for a glittering, valuable metal for your nose jewelry, either 14K or 18K gold may be your answer.
+If you're looking for a glittering, valuable metal for your nose jewelry, either 14-karat or 18-karat gold may be your answer.

 It is also one of the best metals for nose rings that are highly recommended not only by piercing experts but also doctors.
 Its excellent quality of being inert makes it suitable for first piercings.

 However, gold is a fairly soft metal, so it doesn't stand up to scratches and excessive wear.
-Compared to 14K gold, 18K gold is more prone to being affected by everyday use as it is softer and is closer to being pure 24K gold.
+Compared to 14-karat gold, 18-karat gold is more prone to being affected by everyday use as it is softer and is closer to being pure 24-karat gold.

 Both of these metals include other metal types in order to make them stronger.
 In order to avoid skin reactions, look for nickel-free metals.